learn-co-curriculum/data-normalization-reading/README.md

 ## Objectives

 1. Understand why we as programmers need to manipulate and format data.
-2. Learn how to formatting file names.
+2. Learn how to format file names.
 3. Learn about writing data to files using Ruby.

 ## Data Normalization